MBA Career Goals Essay: Tips and Examples

 6. Anticipate and Address Questions

-It is important that you be proactive and address any possible questions or concerns the adcoms may have.
+Be proactive and address any possible questions or concerns the adcoms may have upon reading your goals essay.
 Are there gaps in your resume?
 Are you planning to shift your industry/function through an MBA?
-Did you get low grades at some point in your academics?
 Do you come from a non-traditional background like law or non-profit?

 Winning Examples from Successful Clients